jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### 6 Taxable Maori authority distributions
 The payment rate for a payment of passive resident income that consists of a taxable Maori authority distribution is set out in table 4.
-Row Conditions Payment rate 1The Maori authority makes a taxable Maori authority distribution and does not meet the condition for the 0.39 payment rate in row 2.0.1952The Maori authority:(a)makes a taxable Maori authority distribution that is more than $200; and(b)does not have a record of the tax file number of the member to whom the distribution is made.0.390
+Row Conditions Payment rate 1 The Maori authority makes a taxable Maori authority distribution and does not meet the condition for the 0.39 payment rate in row 2.0.1952The Maori authority: (a)makes a taxable Maori authority distribution that is more than $200; and (b)does not have a record of the tax file number of the member to whom the distribution is made.
+0.390
 How to use this table Find the applicable condition, in the middle column, in order to find the relevant rate to apply, in the right column.

 ### 7 Retirement scheme contributions
-The payment rate for an amount of a retirement scheme contribution made by a retirement scheme contributor for a person is set out in table 5.Table 5RowConditionsPayment rate1The person responsible for withholding RSCT—(a)has been notified under section 28C of the Tax Administration Act 1994 that 19.5 cents in the dollar is the person's retirement scheme prescribed rate; and(b)has been supplied with the tax file number of the person0.1952The person—(a)is a non-resident; and(b)the retirement scheme contributor is a Maori authority; and(c)the distribution is $200 or less0.1953The person responsible for withholding RSCT—(a)has been notified under section 28C of the Tax Administration Act 1994 that 33 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate(b)has been supplied with the tax file number of the person0.3304When rows 1, 2, and 3 do not apply.0.390How to use this tableFind the applicable condition, in the middle column, in order to find the relevant rate to apply, in the right column.
+The payment rate for an amount of a retirement scheme contribution made by a retirement scheme contributor for a person is set out in table 5.Table 5RowConditionsPayment rate1The person responsible for withholding RSCT— (a)has been notified under section 28C of the Tax Administration Act 1994 that 19.5 cents in the dollar is the person's retirement scheme prescribed rate; and (b)has been supplied with the tax file number of the person0.1952 The person— (a)is a non-resident; and (b)the retirement scheme contributor is a Maori authority; and (c)the distribution is $200 or less0.1953The person responsible for withholding RSCT— (a)has been notified under section 28C of the Tax Administration Act 1994 that 33 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate(b)has been supplied with the tax file number of the person 0.3304When rows 1, 2, and 3 do not apply.0.390 How to use this tableFind the applicable condition, in the middle column, in order to find the relevant rate to apply, in the right column.

 ## Schedule 2 — Basic tax rates for PAYE income payments